Interdisciplinary Alcohol Policy Research Programme (IARP)

-The Interdisciplinary Alcohol Research Programme is funded by the MRC Addiction Research Strategy and is co-funded by the Economic and Social Research Council (ESRC) and runs from November 2010 to April 2014.
+The Interdisciplinary Alcohol Research Programme was funded by the MRC Addiction Research Strategy and co-funded by the Economic and Social Research Council (ESRC) and ran from November 2010 to April 2014.

 The team

-The multidisciplinary team comprises academics and researchers from:
+The multidisciplinary team comprised academics and researchers from:

 • University of Kent